adnanbarwaniwala/IndoreCropWaterWise/README.md

 ### 📊 Trained Models
 The project includes 3 models trained on over 37 years of weather data:
-- **LGBM**: Trained with weather data including temperature and wind speed, providing high accuracy in ET prediction.
+- **LGBM**: Trained with temperature data, providing moderately accuracte ET predictions.
 - **Neural Networks**:
-  - One model is trained only on temperature data for ET predictions
+  - One model is trained on temperature and wind speed data for high accuracy ET predictions.
-  - The other model is trained on many weather factors like temperature, wind speed, humidity and pressure for very accurate ET predictions.
+  - The other model is trained on many weather factors including temperature, wind speed, humidity and pressure for very accurate ET predictions.

 ## License